Stuart period: Charles I: 1625–1649

-King James was failing in physical and mental strength, because of this he was often mocked by his family and his own father would throw objects at him when he would try to stand up, and decision-making was increasingly in the hands of Charles and especially George Villiers (1592–1628), (he was Earl of Buckingham from 1617 and Duke from 1623).
+King James was failing in physical and mental strength, because of this decision-making was increasingly in the hands of Charles and especially George Villiers (1592–1628), (he was Earl of Buckingham from 1617 and Duke from 1623).
 Buckingham showed a very high degree of energy and application, as well as a huge appetite for rewards and riches.
 By 1624 he was effectively the ruler of England.
 In 1625 Charles became the king of a land deeply involved in a European war and rent by escalating religious controversies.
 Buckingham and Charles developed a foreign policy based on an alliance with France against Spain.
 Major foreign adventures against Cádiz in 1625 and in support of French Huguenots in 1627 were total disasters.
 Widespread rumour shaped public opinion that blamed Buckingham, rather than the king, for the ills that beset England.
 When Parliament twice opened impeachment proceedings, the king simply prorogued (suspended) the Parliament.
 Buckingham was assassinated in 1628 by John Felton, a dissatisfied Army officer.
 The assassin was executed, but he nevertheless became a heroic martyr across the three kingdoms.
 Like his father, King Charles believed in the divine right of kings to rule, and he was unable to work successfully with Parliament.
 By 1628 he and Buckingham had transformed the political landscape.
 In 1629 the king dissolved parliament and began a period of eleven years of personal rule.